fabiofenoglio/goll/docs/quickstart.md

     time.Sleep(res.RetryIn)

     // resubmit after waiting
+    res, _ = limiter.Submit("tenantKey", 5)
-    if limiter.Submit("tenantKey", requestedLoad).Accepted {
+    if res.Accepted {
-        fmt.Printf("resubmitted request for load of %v was accepted \n", requestedLoad)
+        fmt.Println("resubmitted request for load was accepted")

     } else {
         panic("waited the required amount of time but the request was rejected") }

 } else {
-    fmt.Printf("request for load of %v was rejected with no retry allowed \n", requestedLoad) }
+    fmt.Println("request was rejected with no retry allowed") }
 ```